HengruiPrinceton/KerrExcitation/README.md

 # KerrExcitation
-excitation and fitting of a ringing black hole
+Spatial projection of initial data to quasinormal mode on a hyperboloidal slice Based on arXiv:2309.13204